Play is more than just fun; it is a big part of a child’s development

 Where Martin sees the greatest danger is in allowing older children and teens to roam the neighborhood to play with unknown kids at playgrounds or other crowded areas.

 Camping is one way to allow children the opportunity to interact with other children more safely, whether going to day camp or overnight camp.
+But before letting your children do so, you must first learn the basics such as the ones from the tent buying guide.

 “You could meet kids from all over the world, which is vital to their understanding of the world,” said Susie Lupert, executive director of The American Camp Association of New York and New Jersey.
 The organization is based in New York City.